mxro/maxrohde-web/content/posts/2022/2022-10-16-serverless-react-ssr/index.md

 ---
-authors:
+title: 'Serverless React SSR'
+date: '2022-10-16'
+coverImage: 'serverless-react-ssr-cover.jpg'
+id: 'serverless-react-ssr'
+summary: 'Explores how to implement React Server-Side Rendering (SSR) in a serverless way on AWS using a lightweight framework.'
+tags:
+  - 'react'
+  - 'ssr'
+  - 'serverless'
+  - 'aws'
-- max
+  - 'lambda'
-blog: maxrohde.com
 categories:
-- javascript
-- code
-coverImage: serverless-react-ssr-cover.jpg
-date: "2022-10-16"
-id: serverless-react-ssr
-summary: Explores how to implement React Server-Side Rendering (SSR) in a serverless way on AWS using a lightweight framework.
-tags:
-- react
-- ssr
-- serverless
-- aws
+  - 'javascript'
-- lambda
+  - 'code'
-title: Serverless React SSR
 ---

 Server-side rendering (SSR) of React applications has become increasingly popular in the past few years.
 Frameworks such as [Remix](https://remix.run/) and [Next.js](https://nextjs.org/) have demonstrated that rendering pages on the server with React is an effective way to compose applications.